larcos01/code-cleanup/README.md

-This code below was taken from a PeopleCode app package to be used as a refactoring exercise.
+The code below was taken from a PeopleCode app package to be used as a refactoring exercise.

 ## Packages
 * *original*: Contains the code below translated into Kotlin